-To date, Florida has regulatory settlement agreements with ten life insurance companies: John Hancock, Prudential, Met Life, AIG, Nationwide, TIAA-CREF, ING, Transamerica,
+To date, Florida has regulatory settlement agreements with 27 life insurance companies: John Hancock, Prudential, Met Life, AIG, Nationwide, TIAA-CREF, ING, Transamerica,

 Florida Consumer Recovery Amounts:

 There are two ways the identified property and/or funds are being returned to Florida consumers:

 - Directly from the life insurance company through improved internal search processes imposed as part of the regulatory settlement agreements; and,

 - Through Florida's Department of Financial Services' Bureau of Unclaimed Property -- the insurance company remits property to the state when they are

 unsuccessful at locating a beneficiary.
 Families may then search the website for a loved one's name to see if there is unclaimed property available

 More than $217 million in property has been identified and remitted to the DFS Bureau of Unclaimed Property by life insurers as part of the regulatory settlement agreements with

-more than $2 million already claimed by Florida consumers.
+more than $90 million already claimed by Florida consumers.